4253 Global Hub

 My main focus is empirical research in industrial organization.
-I am currently working on several projects that the organization of firms and markets.
+I have worked on several projects that the organization of firms and markets.

-My current project (with Jeff Campbell) uses the construction of the Interstate Highway System to investigate industry structure dynamics and demand shifts.
-The first paper is below.
-It investigates how the number and size distribution of service stations changes with the completion of Interstate highways, and how this differs depending on the distance between the new Interstate and the old route (i.e., the size of the spatial demand shift).
+Another project (with Jeff Campbell) investigates how the number and size distribution of service stations changes with the completion of Interstate highways, and how this differs depending on the distance between the new Interstate and the old route (i.e., the size of the spatial demand shift).
 We find that the margin and timing of the industry structure adjustment differs with the size of the spatial shift: when there is no shift, you see larger stations, not more stations, and the change takes place two years before the highway opens.
 When there is a significant (say, 10 mile) shift, you see more stations, not as much larger stations, and the change takes place the year the highway opens.
 We relate these results to monopolistic competition theories, and discuss what they have to say about the benefits and costs of capacity commitments in this context.

 Earnings Inequality, Productivity, and Hierarchical Organization